Konstantinos2421/Relational_Databases_Project/README.md

 - inserts.sql: It contains some initial inserts for the database so that we can test the final app.
 - ER Diagram.png: An image of the ER diagram of the database.

 The "travel_agency_app" folder contains Java code that implements the app from which we manage the travel agency.
+The app was made with the Netbeans IDE which supports GUI designer.